-In March 2021, we issued our inaugural ESG Report, which provided disclosures consistent with the Sustainability Accounting Standards Board disclosure framework and included information about our efforts to implement ESG factors in the operation of our business.
+In September 2022, we issued our second annual ESG Report, which provides disclosures consistent with the recommendations of the SASB and the TCFD, including Scope 1 and 2 greenhouse gas emissions data.
+The report provides disclosure on ESG issues and topics most material to our business and operations and further details our ongoing efforts to enhance our corporate responsibility and sustainability practices.
 Our ESG Report is available in the Corporate Responsibility section of our website at www.AGNC.com/corporate-responsibility.